swhitty/SwiftDraw/README.md

 ### SF Symbol

-Custom SF Symbols can be easily created from a single SVG.
-SwiftDraw automatically expands strokes and winds paths using the [non-zero rule](https://en.wikipedia.org/wiki/Nonzero-rule) creating custom symbols that can be imported directly into Xcode.
+Custom SF Symbols can be create from a single SVG.
+SwiftDraw expands strokes and winds paths using the [non-zero rule](https://en.wikipedia.org/wiki/Nonzero-rule) outputting symbols that can be imported directly into Xcode.

 ```bash
 $ swiftdraw key.svg --format sfsymbol